uccser/cs-field-guide/text/chapters/en-data-representation.md

 What would happen if we have 7 bits instead of 6?
 The seventh bit would have a value of 64, and it would be possible to store numbers up to 127.

-{teacher}
+{panel type="teacher-note" summary="Binary pianos"}

 The "binary piano" is a simple binary conversion device that can be printed on paper, and enables students to experiment with these concepts physically.
-It can be [downloaded here](dr-binary-piano-uc.pdf).
+It can be [downloaded here](files/binary-piano.pdf).

-{teacher end}
+{panel end}

 {comment}